LiahimRatman/BrandLogoDetection/README.md

 # Set up image detection API in Docker
 You can also run this model in a Docker container.
 It is a basic version of FastApi with one endpoint "vectorize_batch" for detection.
-You can easily build this image using:run container using:
+You can easily build this image using:

 ```shell
 docker build -f Dockerfile -t you_image_name:v1.0.0 .
 ```

-and run it with:
+and run the container with:

 ```shell
 docker run -p 8021:8021 you_image_name:v1.0.0